 "Well, we could do a live audio link instead.
 We have walkie-talkies."

 "Naa.
 That would be about as interesting as a live radio broadcast of a tennis game.
 Unless you intend to have color commentary, The bear on our left is walking slowly towards our microphone.
 No. I dont think so."

 "All right," said Joshua closing discussion with a wave of his hand.
 "Well do it on tape instead.
 Well put it on during the noon broadcast."
 He looked over at Brian.

 "Wait," said Brian.
 "This is a major shoot.
 I need a second cameraman, and a line assistant."

 "9AM broadcast live in five, four, three, ..." said Brian behind the camera tripod.

-On schedule at 9:15, the police negotiator called.
+On schedule at 9:15, George, the police negotiator called.
 This time Joshua didnt lift the receiver, but instead pushed the speaker button.
 This time, they would also broadcast the negotiators voice.
-There was a squeal of feedback.

 "Do you need anything?" asked George.

 "Yes," answered Joshua.
 "We want newspapers, three color television sets, and about 100 fresh croissants."

 "Fresh croissants.
 We have lots of food, but the croissants are beginning to go stale."